Patrick J. Hurley: Legacy

 Both contemporary and modern assessments of Hurley are critical of his record.

 Albert Coady Wedemeyer, commander of American forces in China after General Stilwell, once noted that Hurley's failing health in 1944-1945 could be affecting his abilities as American ambassador to China.
-As Mao and Zhou Enlai also preferred to preferred to negotiate with General Wedemeyer rather than Hurley, this made for difficult living arrangements as Wedemeyer and Hurley both lived at the US embassy in Chongqing; contemporaries recalled "loud, noisy quarrels" lasting well into the night and Wedemeyer sent several cables to Washington questioning Hurley's mental fitness to be ambassador.
+As Mao and Zhou Enlai also preferred to negotiate with General Wedemeyer rather than Hurley, this made for difficult living arrangements as Wedemeyer and Hurley both lived at the US embassy in Chongqing; contemporaries recalled "loud, noisy quarrels" lasting well into the night and Wedemeyer sent several cables to Washington questioning Hurley's mental fitness to be ambassador.
 These quarrels were particularly heated following the revelation that some personnel of the "Dixie Mission" and the OSS secretly visited Yan'an prior to Japanese surrender to offer the Communists military support; Hurley was enraged that the OSS would make such an offer without consulting with him, and he accused individual "Dixie Mission" personnel by name in a cable to Washington of offering recognition to Mao and accused Wedemeyer of plotting against him.

 Jonathan Fenby notes that at a summit in November 1944, Hurley unilaterally agreed to all demands made by the Mao-led Chinese Communists on behalf of Chiang Kai-shek and the Kuomintang without consulting Chiang or any of the Kuomintang membership.
 This was shortly followed by Chiang's demands for a proviso to the agreement, which was not accepted by the Communists; Hurley blamed the resultant failure of the summit's negotiation, which had the potential to be extremely embarrassing to Hurley and raise questions about his competence as a diplomat, on personnel close to Chiang.

 Michael Burleigh wrote, "US policy was not well served by its Ambassador to China from late 1944 onwards, a former Republican secretary of war called Patrick Hurley, a drunken idiot given to Choctaw war cries.
 Oblivious of China's delicate protocols, he referred to Chiang as 'Mr. Shek' and Mao Zedong as 'Moose Dung' in the course of shuttle trips designed to bring the two together to convert China into a springboard for the final showdown with the Japanese.
 Mao's cronies called Hurley 'the Clown'; his US diplomatic colleagues dubbed him 'the Albatross.'"

 Aside from Hoover himself, Hurley was the last living member of the Hoover administration.